 PT-141 Cost

-- Price Range: $100–$600 per injection (depending on dose and compounding pharmacy)
+Price Range: $100–$600 per injection depending on dose, formulation, and compounding pharmacy

-- Insurance Coverage: Rarely covered, especially for off-label use in men
+Insurance Coverage: Rarely covered, especially for off label use in men

 Viagra and Cialis Cost